Michael Brecker: Early life and education

-Brecker was born in Philadelphia and raised in the local suburb of Cheltenham Township, Pennsylvania.
-He was raised in an artistic family: his father, Bob (Bobby), was a lawyer who played jazz piano and his mother, Sylvia, was a portrait artist.
+Brecker was born to a Jewish family in Philadelphia, on March 29, 1949, and raised in the local suburb of Cheltenham Township, Pennsylvania.
+He was raised in an artistic household: his father, Bob (Bobby), was a lawyer who played jazz piano and his mother, Sylvia, was a portrait artist.
 Michael was exposed to jazz at an early age by his father.
-He began studying clarinet at age 6, then moved to the alto saxophone in the eighth grade, settling on the tenor saxophone as his primary instrument in his sophomore year of high school.
+He began studying clarinet at age six, then moved to the alto saxophone in the eighth grade, settling on the tenor saxophone as his primary instrument in his sophomore year of high school.

 He graduated from Cheltenham High School in 1967 and spent that summer at the Berklee College of Music in Boston.
-In Fall 1967, he followed his older brother, Randy, to Indiana University in Bloomington, Indiana, where he formed a jazz rock group with trumpet player Randy Sandke and others called Mrs. Seamon's Sound Band, named after a dormitory official who disliked longhaired students.
+In fall 1967, he followed his older brother, Randy, to Indiana University in Bloomington, Indiana, where he formed a jazz rock group with trumpet player Randy Sandke, which other students called Mrs. Seamon's Sound Band, named after a dormitory official who disliked longhaired students.